sjain1720/Memoir/README.md

-Sure, here is the updated README content with a line describing how the website will look after running:

----

 # Memoir

 Memoir is a minimalist social media platform designed to provide essential functionalities such as creating, updating, deleting, and liking posts.
 Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), Memoir ensures efficient data management and seamless user interaction.